abisop/nuttx-docs/en/components/filesystem/smartfs.md

 block needs to be erased (because the data in it has been modified, etc.) the code will select an erase block with the lowest wear count and relocate it to this block (with the higher wear count).
-The idea being that a block with the lowest wear count contains more "static" data and should require fewer additional erase operations.
+The idea being that a block with the lowest wear count contains more \"static\" data and should require fewer additional erase operations.
 This relocation process will continue on the block (only when it needs to be erased again).